headgeo/WannaBet_AWS_Upload/README.md

 ### Slippage Protection

-The platform enforces **2% maximum slippage** protection:
+The platform enforces **customizable slippage protection** per user:
-- User sees a price when placing a trade
+- Each user can set their own slippage tolerance (default: 5%, range: 0.5% - 30%)
-- If the execution price differs by more than 2%, the trade fails
+- When placing a trade, the system checks if the execution price differs from the expected price by more than the user's tolerance
+- If slippage exceeds the user's setting, the trade is rejected
-- This prevents front-running and stale price exploitation
+- This prevents front-running and stale price exploitation while giving users control over their risk tolerance

+Users can adjust their slippage tolerance in their profile settings.

 ---